 Storing: This One Pan Creamy Chicken and Gnocchi is best enjoyed fresh.
 But if you have any leftovers, leave them to cool to room temperature before placing inside an air-tight container.
 Store in the fridge for up to 3 days.

 Freezing: While you can freeze uncooked gnocchi, I don’t recommend you freeze this cooked dish.
-The texture will change considerably and the dairy will separate upon thawing.
+The texture will change and the dairy will separate upon thawing.

 Reheating: Microwave individual servings in a bowl in 30 second intervals, stirring between each interval.
 Add a splash of broth or milk if it looks dry.